NHSDigital/software-engineering-quality-framework/quality.md

   * e.g. GDPR, PCI, ISO.
 * Data is encrypted in transit and at rest where needed.
 * Sensitive data is not leaked via application logs.
-• We use role based access control with minimum privileges for internal tools and the systems we build.
+* We use role based access control with minimum privileges for internal tools and the systems we build.
 * Identity and access management is modern and secure.
   * e.g. OAuth/OIDC with MFA.
 * Security is treated as an unspoken user need and functional tests ensure security measures work as intended.
 * Automated checks are in place for vulnerabilities in dependencies such as code libraries and container or VM base images.
+* There is strong separation (e.g. different AWS accounts) for test and production systems.
+Manual access to modify production systems is not normally needed.